thassiov/dotfiler/README.md

 It makes sure your configs are in the correct place.
 By having a list of the files and where they should be placed, _dotfiler_ makes sure everything is in the correct place so you don't have to check file by file.

-It creates symlinks of files and/or directories and also can make full copies of them.
+It creates symlinks of files and/or directories by default, but it also can make full copies of them.

 ## How it works

 _dotfiler_ looks for your `$HOME/dotfiles` directory, by default.
 Alternatively, you can point _dotfiler_ in the right direction by [using a config file](#looking-for-directories), but this is optional.
 In your dotfiles directory, _dotfiler_ will try to read the `.dotfiler.json` file.
 This is where you will list all the files and directories you wish _dotfiler_ to work with.

-By default

 It should look like this: